bitnami/charts-syncer/README.md

 ## Configuration

 Below you can find an example configuration file.
-To all the available entries see the [example-config.yaml](./charts-syncer.yaml) as it includes explanatory comments for each configuration key.
+To know all the available configuration keys see the [charts-syncer](./charts-syncer.yaml) file as it includes explanatory comments for each configuration key.

 ~~~yaml
 #